 |Himmler and his wife on an outing to Wiesbaden (Ang, Federal archive).|

 Making a purely military arm, the Waffen-SS, was also Himmler's idea, and it worked out fabulously for the Party.
 Himmler also dabbled in economic affairs and engaged in some empire-building with factory owners, carving out his own suppliers for the SS.
-This was not uncommon among Nazi leaders, as Göring was doing the same thing, but it showed that Himmler now was one of the Nazi Big Dogs.
+This was not uncommon among German leaders at the time, as Göring was doing the same thing, but it showed that Himmler now was one of the Party's Big Dogs.
 And Himmler did it better than anyone else.

 |Himmler playing tennis, a somewhat rarefied sport in those days.|